What is my SCC username?

 - From any computer with an internet connection and a web browser, through

-- From a PC using Microsoft Outlook, one of the programs of the Microsoft Office suite (non-free).
+- From a PC using Microsoft Outlook, one of the programs of the Microsoft Office suite (free while you are enrolled as a student).

 How do I log in to D2L?